lukelee10/baas-web/README.md

 2. this.loaderService.Show(optional message to display in popup); -> to show popup
 3. this.loaderService.Hide(); -> to hide popup window

+## Message Dialog Component

+Message Dialog Component is a reusable component.
+1. With this we can avoid using plain old alert javascript
+2. This component is configured for Success, Warning, and Error messages (themes)
+3. Please see UserManagementComponent in how to use MessageDialogComponent

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.